Pirates Unit Study for Homeschooling Families

 Proverbs 27:2 says, “Let another man praise you, and not your own mouth.”
 The Lord does not want us to be proud or boastful.
 If we do good and right things, then people will notice, and even if they don’t, Jesus will.

-Use the Pirate Copywork Pages (in 3 levels) in the Pirates in the Park Unit Study Pack in the Free Resource Library
+Use the Pirate Copywork Pages (in 3 levels) in the Pirates Unit Study Pack to copy out the Bible verse.

 Instead of looking like a great ship, the crushed ship looked like a pile of rubble that nobody was much interested in playing with.
 Share a time when maybe your boastfulness backfired on you, or ask your child if something like that ever happened to him/her.